 My baking instructor in culinary school described pastry cream as "the most outrageously decadent pudding you will ever eat" — and she's totally right.
 While I could certainly eat it by the spoonful, pastry cream is really intended as a filling for things like cream puffs, éclairs, and Boston cream cupcakes.
 Here's how to make it at home.

 The formula for making pastry cream is just that: a formula.
-There are little tweaks in procedure, some recipes use cornstarch instead of flour, and some people eschew the use of milk over heavy cream.
-But they all boil down to the same basic recipe and the same basic process.
+There are little tweaks in procedure — some recipes use cornstarch instead of flour, and some people prefer to use milk over heavy cream — but they all boil down to the same basic recipe and the same basic process.

 1 1/2 cups whole milk, heavy cream, or a mix

 1/4 cup flour

 Warm the milk: Warm the milk in the saucepan until you start to see wisps of steam.
 It should not actually be boiling.

 Make the egg-sugar base: In a medium bowl, whisk together the sugar, flour, and salt.
 Add the egg yolks and whisk them into the dry ingredients.
 This will form a thick paste.
 It's fine if the paste looks crumbly or smooth; the important thing is that the ingredients are thoroughly combined.